bertreb/pimatic-smartmeter3/README.md

 If your smartmeter version uses different data field you can change the RegEx in de device config to meet your smartmeter.

 A simple commandline tool can help to get your smartmeter data and build your RegExp.
 The tool is a node.js app/tool that dumps the P1 data straight to a file.
-Please share this dump if you want your P1 smartmeter brand/model to be supported.
-Or better yet, fork + create pull request. ;)

 Run the following commands from the root of this plugin.